Kaviar in Norwegian

 Ideas for using and serving:

-Spread a blend of kaviar, cream cheese or other soft cheese and chives on crackers for a quick and tasty snack.
+Spread a blend of pink kaviar, cream cheese or other soft cheese and chives on crackers for a quick and tasty snack or appetizers topped with stuffed green olives.

 For lovely hors d'ouvres, cut bread into star, circle and heart shapes with cookie cutters.

-Spread cream cheese, (any favorite cheese spread) or place thin
+Spread cream cheese or any favorite cheese spread, or place thin

 Place deviled egg mix on bread or crackers.
 Garnish with caviar and parsley.